First, understand that titling and registering a classic car is different from a regular car. You need to follow the right procedures to be legal.

 Yes, you can transfer the title and registration of a classic car to another person.
 The process typically involves completing a transfer of ownership form, paying any required fees, and submitting the necessary documents to the relevant authorities.
 Again, check with your local DMV for specific guidelines.

-5. How much does it cost to title and register a classic car?
+5. How much does it cost to title and Classic Car Registration Process?

 The cost of titling and registering a classic car can vary depending on several factors, such as your location, the value of the vehicle, and any additional fees imposed by your jurisdiction.
 Contact your local DMV for an accurate estimate of the costs involved.